chriscarty00/edge-developer.de-DE/microsoft-edge/devtools-guide-chromium/javascript/index.md

 <!--todo: add inprivate section when available -->

 **Ereignislistener-Haltepunkte** sind nur einer von vielen Arten von Haltepunkten, die in DevTools verfügbar sind.
-Merken Sie sich alle verschiedenen Typen, um unterschiedliche Szenarien so schnell wie möglich zu debuggen.  <!--See [Pause Your Code With Breakpoints][JSBreakpoints] to learn when and how to use each type.  -->
+Merken Sie sich alle verschiedenen Typen, um unterschiedliche Szenarien so schnell wie möglich zu debuggen.  <!--  To learn when and how to use each type, navigate to [Pause your code with breakpoints][JSBreakpoints].  -->

 ## <a name="step-4-step-through-the-code"></a>Schritt 4: Schritt durch den Code